-Link to this page: http://www.socialistparty.org.uk/issue/573/7122
+Link to this page: https://www.socialistparty.org.uk/issue/573/7122

 Gordon Brown meets the bankers